-Our government will continue to do everything possible to ensure the safety of Canadians, and we will continue to do what is necessary to protect them from COVID-19.
+Our Government will continue do everything possible to keep Canadians safe, and we will continue to take action that will protect Canadians from COVID-19.

-Once again, I would like to thank all those who are on the front lines, and those behind the scenes who are working hard to develop treatments and vaccines against this virus.
+I want to again thank everyone on the frontlines, as well as those working so hard behind the scenes to develop treatments and vaccines to combat this virus.

-It is thanks to your hard work and dedication that we will get through this pandemic.
+It is your hard work and dedication that will get us through this pandemic.